Courts at the city, county, regional, state, and federal levels heard cases involving St. Clair’s residents.

 Books and microfilm

-Probated and Unprobated Will Index 1772-1964 is one of several books in our collection at the library, in addition to our microfilm holdings of the original wills, will record, probate case files, and records of miscellaneous courts spanning the county’s existence.
+Probated and Unprobated Will Index 1772-1964 is on the member website and is one of several books in our collection at the library.
+SCCGS holdings include microfilm of the original probated wills, the will record, probate case files (mostly intestate cases), and records of miscellaneous courts spanning the county’s existence.

 See also the chapter on Courts in St. Clair County Research and Resources: A Genealogist’s Guide and updates on our member site.